Dremet/tsu_analyzer/README.md

 If you want to know which data is saved, have a look at the [models.py](/src/tsu_analyzer/db/models.py) file.
 Every single checkpoint time can be saved.

+Check [Saver.py](/src/tsu_analyzer/db/Saver.py) for the main logic of reading the file and saving them to the database.

 ## Config

 Create a .env file and define this variable: